holistic-web/home-orchestrator/.project/roadmap.md

 - could use some form of navigation aid or breadcrumb

+- could use some form of default layout component

 - scenes should have something to indicate what they look like in the UI

 - should be able to update lights one by one

 - user experience should be smoother: if off don't show inputs for lights

-- Could use some form of default layout component

 - Loading... and Submitting... messages should be replaced with icons